mananahmed/syllabi/southasia_historiography.md

 *	Hardy, Peter. *The Muslims of British India*.
 Cambridge: Cambridge University Press, 1972. [chp 1-3-4-9]
 *	Eaton, Richard. *The Sufis of Bijapur, 1300-1700: Social Role of Sufis in Medieval India*.
 Princeton U. Press, 1978 [chp 4-6, 8-10]
 * Metcalf, Barbara D. “Nationalist Muslims in British India: The Case of Hakim Ajmal Khan.” *Modern Asian Studies* 19, no. 1 (1985): 1–28
 *	Pandey, Gyanendra.
-"The Colonial Construction of 'Communalism': British Writings on Banaras in the Nineteenth Century," in *Mirrors of Violence: Communities, Riots and Survivors in South Asia*, Veena Das (ed.).
-Delhi: Oxford University Press, 1990: 94-135.
+"The Colonial Construction of 'Communalism'" *The Construction of Communalism in North India*.
+Delhi: Oxford University Press, 1990.

 ### March 23: The Question of Caste
 *	Dumont, Louis. *Homo Hierarchicus: The Caste System and Its Implications* (Oxford: Oxford University Press, 1970)[chp 2-3-4-5]